nickthijssen1994/se4-proftaak-taxmodel/Readme.md

 Name the new feature branch according to what the feature is, for example `feature-login`.
 The branch should be named as in the example, so lowercase and `-` between seperate words.
 When the feature is complete, merge the branch with develop.
-Then merge the develop branch with the testing branch.
 When all tests pass, request a merge with the master branch.

 [More Info On Git Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)